 - Pour the boiled water into the spray bottle until it is half filled.

-- Fill the remaining space ¾ of the way with the witch hazel or sunflower oil.
+- Fill the remaining space with the witch hazel or sunflower oil.

 Studies have shown that a high concentration of lemon eucalyptus oil provides at least 95% protection from mosquitoes for about three hours.
 Mix it with other oils to increase the range of insects and also the efficinecy.